 JSON (JavaScript Object Notation) is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute-value pairs and arrays.

-Let’s see together some solutions that can help you importing and manage large JSON in Python:
+Let’s see together some solutions that can help you import and manage large JSON in Python:

 Input: JSON file